-I specialize in deep tissue massage, trigger point/ neuromuscular therapy and am in the process of becoming certified as an neuromuscular practitioner through the Western North Carolina School of Massage.
+I specialize in trigger point/ neuromuscular therapy but love to blend skills learned from a wide variety of modalities.
 Many of my clients love detailed, focused work to release acute or chronic pain patterns; others prefer a more soothing, relaxing Swedish massage to help their nervous systems reset to a calmer state.
 Regardless, I always offer to include aromatherapy, cupping, hot towels, and hot stones into any treatment.
-Because we can all benefit from massage, I also specialize in pediatric massage and offer private and group courses in Infant Massage for caregivers.

 In 2011, after moving to Weaverville from my hometown of Pittsburgh, Pennsylvania, I enrolled in the massage therapy certification program at the Center for Massage and Natural Health in Asheville.
-After graduation, I earned additional certifications in Pediatric Massage and Infant Massage Instruction through the internationally acclaimed Liddle Kidz Foundation as well as further education in medical massage, Somatic Experiencing, and neuromuscular therapy.
-Most recently, I have become trained in Mindful Awareness in Body-Oriented Therapy (MABT), which helps heal trauma by connecting physical sensations with cognitions and emotions.
+After graduation, I earned additional certifications in Pediatric Massage and Infant Massage Instruction through the internationally acclaimed Liddle Kidz Foundation.
+More recently, I have become trained in Mindful Awareness in Body-Oriented Therapy (MABT), which helps heal trauma by connecting physical sensations with thoughts and emotions.

 I’m forever seeking to expand my understanding of the deeper things in life, such as relationships, spiritual matters, and mechanisms of growth and healing.
-Reading, running, biking, hiking, doing yoga, and socializing consume much of my free time.
-My top priority and loves of my life are my wonderful husband, two fantastic kids, and elderly but lovable black lab.
+Reading, running, biking, hiking, doing yoga and socializing consume much of my free time.
+My top priority and loves of my life are my wonderful husband, Bill, and two amazing kids, Maya and Aidan.

 I look forward to getting to know you and helping you find greater ease and comfort in your body and your life!